-Note: PXE does NOT support wireless networking so you can ignore the wireless information in the CLI.
+Note: PXE does NOT support the cascading feature so you can ignore the BRIDGE option and bridge-related information in the CLI.

 Setting the IPv4 Preferred Host Name

 After selecting DHCP as the IPv4 configuration mode, you can specify the preferred host name, which is optional.
 The following is the command: